Policies & Procedures

 - works with identifiable, private information about the subjects of the research.

-Educational training in the protection of human subjects (or participants) is required for all investigators and faculty sponsors involved in research with humans.
+Educational training in the protection of human subjects (or participants) is required for all investigators and sponsors/advisors involved in research with humans.
 Investigators include members of the research team, such as co-investigators and research assistants, but also may extend to others who work directly with subjects, such as live interpreters.

 All persons engaged in research activities involving human subjects must complete two, basic online training courses and submit to the Institutional Review Board or Exempt Review Committee their completion certificates, as follows:

-- Human Research Curriculum (HRC) - Biomedical or Social/Behavioral track based on learner's primary discipline
+- Human Research Curriculum (HRC) - Social/Behavioral or Biomedical learner group based on learner's primary discipline or role

-- Responsible Conduct of Research (RCR) - Basic track (Individual selections by discipline were discontinued November 25, 2014, but are still valid.)
+- Responsible Conduct of Research (RCR) - Basic learner group (Individual selections by discipline were discontinued July 30, 2015, but are still valid.)

-Additional training courses or individual modules may be required in certain circumstances, such as, but not limited to the following:
+Additional learner groups or individual modules may be required in certain circumstances, such as, but not limited to the following:

-- Investigators utilizing FDA-covered drugs (requiring an Investigational New Drug application to the FDA), biologics or devices must complete the additional HRC Clinical Trial Researcher track.
+- Investigators utilizing FDA-covered drugs (requiring an Investigational New Drug application to the FDA), biologics or devices must complete the Clinical Trial Researcher learner group.

 - Investigators working with a population in a foreign country need to complete the HRC's International module.

 Interpreters working directly with participants need only complete the Human Research Curriculum course.

-Transcriptionists, document translators, translators of de-identified audio recordings, or other hired professionals performing a skill (e.g., X-ray technician) are usually not considered to be engaged in research activities so long as they are not interpreting or analyzing results, and therefore may not be required to complete online training.
+Transcriptionists, document translators, translators of de-identified audio recordings, or other hired professionals performing a specifi skill (e.g., X-ray technician) are usually not considered to be engaged in research activities so long as they are not interpreting or analyzing results, and therefore may not be required to complete online training.
 Decisions about training for these individuals will be made on a case-by-case basis.

 Completion of the training courses is a one-time requirement and currently does not expire.